 Cauliflower Soup with Truffle Oil and Black Finishing Salt

 - 2 cloves garlic minced

 - Remove the leaves and thick core from the cauliflower, coarsely chop, and reserve.

 - Heat the olive oil in a large saucepan or soup pot over medium heat and add the onion and garlic.
 Cook until softened, but not browned, about 5 minutes.

 - Add the cauliflower and stock and bring to a boil.
 Reduce the heat to a simmer, cover, and cook until the cauliflower is very soft and falling apart, about 15 minutes.

-- Serve into small bowls and dribble truffle oil over surface.
+- Serve into small bowls and dribble truffle oil over the surface.

-- Sprinkle Mediterranean Black Finishing Salt over the surface and serve.
+- Sprinkle black finishing salt over the surface and serve.